Decision Trees for Classification and Regression

 Introduction

-Decision trees are a common model type used for binary classification tasks.
-The natural structure of a binary tree, which is traversed sequentially by evaluating the truth of each logical statement until the final prediction outcome is reached, lends itself well to predicting a “yes” or “no” target.
-Such examples include predicting whether a student will pass or fail an exam, whether an email is spam or not, or if a transaction if fraudulent or legitimate.
+Decision trees are a common type of machine learning model used for binary classification tasks.
+The natural structure of a binary tree lends itself well to predicting a “yes” or “no” target.
+It is traversed sequentially here by evaluating the truth of each logical statement until the final prediction outcome is reached.
+Some examples of classification tasks that can use decision trees are: predicting whether a student will pass or fail an exam, whether an email is spam or not, if transaction is fraudulent or legitimate, etc

 Dataset